scalameta/scalameta/semanticdb/semanticdb3/semanticdb3.md

 `Type` represents expression types and definition signatures.

-The SemanticDB type system is a language-agnostic superset of the type systems of supported languages - currently modelled after the Scala type system [\[18\]][18].
-This section describes the language-agnostic model, while [Languages](#languages) elaborates on how language types map onto this model.
+The SemanticDB type system is a superset of the type systems of supported languages - currently modelled after the Scala type system [\[18\]][18].
+This section describes the model, while [Languages](#languages) elaborates on how language types map onto this model.

 ```protobuf
 message TypeRef {